Is Beer Safe During Pregnancy? (Updated 2026 Guide)

 CAUTION

-Potassium benzoate is a common food preservative in processed foods.
-Has shown birth defects in animal studies at high doses.
+Potassium benzoate is a food preservative in beverages and processed foods.
+Has shown birth defects in animal studies at high doses and may form benzene when combined with vitamin C.

 high fructose corn syrup